darknethaxor/DH-HackBar/README.md

 ### Special Thanks To

-1. We cordially thank them, who helped us directly or indirectly, by means of sharing knowledge, ideas, suggestions, or by providing DIOS, payloads, queries and other necessary stuffs. <br><br>We are really grateful to them.
+1. We cordially thank them, who helped us directly or indirectly, by means of sharing knowledge, ideas, suggestions, or by providing DIOS, payloads, queries and other necessary stuffs. <br><We are really grateful to them.

 2. We used these in Web Tools: